-Materials, Methods & Results
+Description of the method

 Data preparation

-The dataset used here was assembled from the data presented by Fernández-Pascual et al. (Fernandez-Pascual et al 2015) and used here an working example in ‘Supplementary Information 1’.
+The dataset used here was assembled from the data presented by Fernández-Pascual et al. (Fernandez-Pascual et al 2015) and is given as a working example in ‘Supplementary Information 1’.
 We present two species in the dataset, ‘species A’ and ‘species ‘B, indicated in the first column, ‘Grouping’.
 The second column, ‘Treatment’ indicates the range of temperatures each species was tested by.
 The third column ‘Dish’ indicates the petri dish number of each ‘Treatment’.
-Next, ‘Time’ is time indicated in days in which each data point was recorded.
+Next, ‘Time’ is time (in days in the example, but can be in any other unit) in which each data point was recorded.
 ‘G’ indicates cumulative germination count, and ‘PG’ indicates the total sample size of each dish, which in this case is 25 seeds.
-In this example dataset we present here, there is only one Dish for each Treatment and each individual seed is considered the replicate.
-In other cases, where an experiment may have several Dishes, which are pseudoreplicates but still offer an acceptable approach (Carol C Baskin and Baskin 2014), the script should work in the same way as in this example.
-The two species used here can also be substituted for different individuals, populations or experimental treatments, depending on the data being analysed.
+In this example dataset we present here, there is only one Dish for each Treatment.
+In other cases, where an experiment may have several Dishes, the script should work in the same way as in this example.
+The two Grouping species used here can also be substituted for different individuals, populations or experimental treatments, depending on the data being analysed.
 Although the example is presented with two species, the script is prepared to analyse larger numbers.

 R and R packages needed

 All analyses have been performed in the R language and environment for statistical computing (R Core Development Team (n.d.)) and all plots created using the ggplot2 package in R (Wickham 2009) (Supplementary Information 2).
 The script we have prepared (Supplementary Informationv2), presents the method we have developed, and when used with the example dataset we have prepared (Supplementary Information 1) produces four tables, and the four figures we present here.
-For users new to R, we have prepared the essential basic information to get started with using the script we present here in Supplementary Information 3, which can be used as a complimentary resource to understand the following.
+For users new to R, we have prepared the essential basic information to get started in Supplementary Information 3, which can be used as a complimentary resource to understand the following.
 In total six specialist packages are required to install into your R library.
 First, we used the packages plyr and dplyr (Wickham and Francois 2016) for all activities related to management and filtering of data.
 The package binom (Dorai-Raj (n.d.)) was used to manage and analyse binomial data which is a particularity of data analysis in germination experiments.
 The package drc (Ritz et al 2015) was used to fit a dose-response model to the cumulative germination data.
 The package segmented (Vito (n.d.)) was used to set a function to fit a segmented regression and compute the intercept and the slope for each segmented relationship in the model.

 Step 1: Checking whether the data represents the full germination temperature range